 - if blood, breath, or urine test determines there was an alcohol level of 0.04 or more while operating the commercial vehicle in a public place; or

 - if there was an alcohol level of .08 or more while operating a motor vehicle (not a commercial vehicle) in a public place.

 The Texas licensing bureau has the final say on if a person is eligible to have their commercial driver’s license reinstated after a period of ten years.
 This decision to reinstate will be likely as long as certain conditions are present.
 However, should the reinstated driver be convicted of a similar offense, he will permanently lose his license with no possibility of reinstatement.

 Texas DPS – Commercial Vehicle Enforcement Service – This link details information on the special program that the Texas Department of Public Safety developed in regards to commercial vehicle safety.
-The objective of the Commercial Vehicle Enforcement Service is to reduce accidents, protect state highways and to protect the rights of those driving on public roads and highways.
+The objective of the Commercial Vehicle Enforcement Service is to reduce accidents, protect state highways, and protect the rights of those driving on public roads and highways.

-Commercial Motor Vehicle Drivers Handbook – This links to a .PDF version the Texas DPS Commercial Motor Vehicle Drivers Handbook which goes into detail on subjects like licensing tests, driving safely, transporting passengers, registration and regulations.
+Commercial Motor Vehicle Drivers Handbook – This links to a .PDF version of the Texas DPS Commercial Motor Vehicle Drivers Handbook which goes into detail on subjects like licensing tests, driving safely, transporting passengers, registration and regulations.

-Texas Department of Motor Vehicles – The Texas Department of Motor Vehicles (DMV) is responsible for registering and titling vehicles in the state, regulating motor carrier operating authority, and helping law enforcement agencies reduce auto theft increase public driving awareness.
+Texas Department of Motor Vehicles – The Texas Department of Motor Vehicles (DMV) is responsible for registering and titling vehicles in the state, regulating motor carrier operating authority, and helping law enforcement agencies reduce auto theft to increase public driving awareness.
 The address is:

 Texas Dept. of Motor Vehicles